kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 * Support of at least one CNI plugin to provide multi-IP
 * e2e test successfully running on two platforms
 * testing ingress controller infrastructure with updated dual-stack services
-* dualstack tests run as pre-submit blocking for PRs
+* dual-stack tests run as pre-submit blocking for PRs

 ## Production Readiness Review Questionnaire